Nest boxes help endangered cockatoos find homes in urban Hong Kong

 A 2017-2018 survey by Andersson found 33 cockatoos for sale, triple the number of birds imported since 2005.
 They could be from home breeding, trafficking from abroad or Hong Kong’s wild population, the university said in a statement.

-Andersson has developed a forensic test to help distinguish between those who live in the wild and in captivity, and she hopes it can be applied in the market one day.
+Andersson has developed a forensic test to help distinguish between those who live in the wild and those bred in captivity, and she hopes it can be applied in the market one day.

 Many Hong Kongers do not know the birds are critically endangered.
 Dreamy Cheung said she was unaware when she bought her pet, Mochi, in 2021 for 20,000 Hong Kong dollars ($2,570).
 She felt anxious after learning of her intelligent bird’s endangered status, especially given its missing identification leg ring and possible illegal origins.